It (2017 film): Cast

 A flame-haired tomboy who fends off an abusive father at home, while forming a strong bond with Ben.
 Beverly's Losership wasn't defined by the fact she was abused but by her poverty.
 On the character of Marsh, Muschietti stated, "Beverly's case is of course the worst, because it's about sexual abuse on a minor."
 In an interview with Rolling Stone, Lillis spoke of Muschietti not wanting herself and her co-stars to spend too much time with Skarsgård: "We actually weren't allowed to see him until our scenes, because we wanted the horror to be real."
-On the character of Marsh, Lillis described her as: "Kind of a tough person.
+On the character of Beverly, Lillis described her as: "Kind of a tough person.
 She hides herself.
 She tries to hide her emotions and hide her feelings.
 She distances herself from everyone but once she has this friend group she doesn't want to let it go because this is the only friend group that she has and so she's a very strong character."
-Working with Muschietti, Lillis and he developed Marsh as rebelling against her father, with Lillis having independence with the character, while also stating, "We definitely talked about her mother, who was never there — she wasn't even in the movie, but we talked about background for the character."
+Working with Muschietti, Lillis and he developed Beverly as rebelling against her father, with Lillis having independence with the character, while also stating, "We definitely talked about her mother, who was never there — she wasn't even in the movie, but we talked about background for the character."
 Lillis spoke of how Beverly is someone she aspires to be, relating to her strength, her way of facing her fears: "When I read about her, I kind of got the sense that she was someone I could definitely look up to.
 I would be happy if I had any similarity to her."
 On her connection with her fellow co-stars she noted that the closeness of the friendships formed allowed Lillis connect with her own character: "I relate to Beverly – the way she deals with her emotions, and the way she was around the Losers.
 I felt that way around the actual actors."